Content Production Process: How to Scale Content Creation

 On the other hand, freelance writers are a much cheaper alternative to a full service branded content production company, but they also come with challenges of their own.
 For example, will you work with an outsourcing agency, or find individual writers?
 How will you retain those writers or manage their projects if they have multiple clients?
 Will you get deliverables when you need them?

 In addition to cost, you’ll also need to determine who will be in charge of coordinating the micro-processes that are involved in communicating with outside team members.
+For instance, who will edit the content for brand voice and check for grammar mistakes and plagiarism?

 Create a content calendar

 When it’s time to task out your content production pushes, the editorial calendar provides a vital roadmap.
 Allow key dates and initiatives to anchor your calendar first.
-Schedule out the content leading up to holidays, product releases and major digital marketing pushes.
+Schedule out the content leading up to holidays, product releases and major digital marketing initiatives.
 Then fill in the gaps with engaging content that’s more evergreen.
 Your calendar will also help you atomize your content creation, since each topic can be executed in different formats that flow into each other.

 Many brands choose to integrate their content calendar into their project management software, assigning each task as it’s created.
 CoSchedule is a marketing project management tool that makes content calendar integration a breeze (read more about this below).